loadingio/ldview/README.md

  * `prefix` - prefix name for this view. view will be global if scope name is not defined. this should be used along with the scope pug mixin.
- * `initRender` - if set to true, ldView automatically calls render immediately after initialized. default true
+ * `initRender` - if set to true, ldview automatically calls render immediately after initialized. default true
  * `global` - set true to use `pd` and `pd-each` for access nodes globally beyond ld-scope. default false.
  * `ctx` - default data accessible with in handler functions. can be set later with `setContext` api.
    - `context` is used as `ctx` before `0.1.0`, and it's now `ctx`.
  * `template` - template DOM for replacing root content.
 It's for supporting recursive views.
  * `ctxs` and `baseViews` - these config are used internally.
 Don't use this unless you know what's your doing.

 ## API